 An education provider has a duty to make ‘reasonable adjustments’ to make sure disabled students are not discriminated against.
 These changes could include:

-- changes to physical features - for example, creating a ramp so that students can enter a classroom
+- changes to physical features, eg creating a ramp so that students can enter a classroom

-- providing extra support and aids (such as specialist teachers or equipment)
+- providing extra support and aids (like specialist teachers or equipment)